ahoward/mongoid-haystack/README.md

-- using the count for each token, plus the global token count that has been tracked we can decide to order the results by relatively rare words first an, all else being equal (same rarity), the order in which the user typed the words
+- using the count for each token, plus the global token count that has been tracked we can decide to order the results by relatively rare words first and, all else being equal (same rarity bin: 0.10, 0.20, 0.30, etc.), the order in which the user typed the words

 - this approach is applies and is valid whether we are doing a union (or) or intersection (all) search and regardless of whether facets are included in